fraile-tok/hopkins/_poems/the-work.md

 Can you measure love?
 Quantify piety?
 Can you ask the burning heart,
-"how much do you love?",
+"How much do you love?",
-without quenching its flame?
+Without quenching its flame?